Skip to main content

 Guide

 ...all recognition sequences are removed from the final product, with no undesired sequence ("scar") retained...
-DNA fragments with repetitive sequences and DNA that ends in sequences that form complex secondary structues...cleave double stranded DNA (dsDNA) at specific sequence sites in the DNA.
+DNA fragments with repetitive sequences and DNA that ends in sequences that form complex secondary structures...cleave double-stranded DNA (dsDNA) at specific sequence sites in the DNA.
 In restriction cloning, scientists...relatively cheap.
-They also cut specific target sequences, that range from 4 to 13 base pairs, and produce...sites can be repeated throughout a specific DNA sequence, which can make it difficult at times to identify...cloning also leaves behind a short scar in the DNA sequence and can be time consuming compared to other cloning...attB2 sites attached to the 5’ and 3’ ends of DNA sequence.
-This fragment can then be cloned into a gateway...
+They also cut specific target sequences, which range from four to 13 base pairs, and produce...sites can be repeated throughout a specific DNA sequence.
+This can make it difficult at times to identify...cloning also leaves behind a short scar in the DNA sequence and can be time-consuming compared to other cloning...sites attached to the 5’ and 3’ ends of the DNA sequence.
+This fragment can then be cloned into a Gateway...

 7. Promoters